 </body>

-The form’s action attribute specifies the URL to the requesting service provider.
+The form’s action attribute specifies the URL to the requesting Service Provider.
 This URL MUST specify a URL from the <saml:AudienceRestriction> element that was provided in the corresponding sign request.
 The form MUST have a method attribute with the value “post”.

 The form MUST provide the following parameters: